PeterSufliarsky/cowrie-rest/README.md

+# Cowrie REST

-# REST API serving data collected by cowrie honeypot
+## REST API serving data collected by the Cowrie honeypot

-The cowrie honeypot can store collected data in MySQL or MongoDB.
+The Cowrie honeypot can store collected data in MySQL or MongoDB.
 This REST API written in Java serves that data in JSON format.
-It can be used by web frontends to display honeypot statistics and analyze the collected data.
+It can be used by web front-ends to display honeypot statistics and analyze the collected data.

 Development in progress